 When visitors think of Illinois, the first thing that comes to mind is usually Chicago.
 And, yes the Windy City certainly has its draws: Millennium Park, fabulous museums, and the Magnificent Mile, a shopaholic’s dream.
 But the Land of Lincoln offers so much more (although Springfield boasts all manner of Abe-related sites).
 Outdoor adventure is found in all corners — from Lake Michigan and Starved Rock State Park to rock formations at Garden of the Gods within Shawnee National Forest.

-Although the Hoosier State lures about 300,000 fans annually to watch the Indy 500, the NASCAR race on Memorial Day weekend, there are lots of other reasons to visit Indiana.
-Indianapolis the largest city, is home to major league sports, the award winning Indianapolis Children’s Museum and Indianapolis Zoo.
+Although the Hoosier State lures about 300,000 fans annually to watch the Indy 500 on Memorial Day weekend, there are lots of other reasons to visit Indiana.
+Indianapolis the largest city, is home to major league sports, the award winning Children’s Museum of Indianapolis and Indianapolis Zoo.
 To the north, on the shores of Lake Michigan, the Indiana Dunes National Lakeshore lures beach-lovers.
 On those shores and on the Ohio River to the south, Indiana is home to riverboat casinos.
 Throughout the Indiana, you’ll also find cute-as-a-button tiny towns like Madison, Bloomington, and Hanover, perfect for antique hunting or hanging out.

 Fishing?
 Boating?
 Jet skiing?
 Sunbathing on the beach?
 If these are on your vacation to-do list, then Michigan should be on your destination list.
 Surrounded by the Great Lakes (Superior, Michigan, Huron, and Erie), Michigan has 3,177 miles of shoreline.
 Darling beach destination towns include Silver Lake Sand Dunes, Holland and Saugatuck.
 The state’s number one draw is Mackinac Island, in the Upper Peninsula, which harkens back to an era of no cars and Victorian cottages.
 To best appreciate the resurgent Detroit, visit the Motown Museum, Ford Rouge Factory Tour and the Detroit Institute of Arts, a cultural gem.